 Chapter 7 introduces our galactic history as well as other related galaxies.
 I finally uncover the racial identities, characteristics, and agendas of the gods.

 Chapter 8 explains the Earth’s history and what should naturally happen from 2012 to 2022 A.D. and afterward.
 I continue revealing the god group agendas that cause instability to us and the Earth, and I explain countermeasures to their actions.

 Chapter 9 directs us inward to the layers within each of us.
 Now that the external factors are known, there should be no delay in getting to thoroughly know who we really are.
-I explain each aspect of our composition and deliver the “Aha” moment about how much control we really have over ourselves and our lives.
+I explain every main aspect of our composition as well as the connection with one’s higher self.
+I deliver the “Aha” moment about how much control we really have over ourselves and our lives.

 Chapter 10 explores and critiques the foundational tenets of the Law of One belief that New Age, esoteric, and Buddhist spiritualities embrace.
 Often, when people leave blatantly hierarchical religion, instead of pushing past mainstream belief systems, they turn to the less obvious spiritual hierarchy and control embedded in the Law of One.

 Chapter 11 explains tangible energetic differences and the importance of discerning them to help us direct our paths in this life and the afterlife.
 At this final stage of the book, the reader can discern with much more assurance the direction of his or her intentions and next step of action.

 I thread nuggets of important information throughout sections of this book, so I suggest you use a highlighter or take notes.
 I also reveal many biblical themes that are shaping (and hindering) our world’s social constructs.
 No matter your religious or anti-religious stance, I ask that you read each section of this book with an open mind toward wide-ranging knowledge from a multitude of sources, perspectives, and experiences.